MR-ant1/Proyecto-Carta-Restaurante/README.md

 ### POTENTIAL IMPROVEMENTS :heavy_check_mark:

-- <strong> Add a reservation form:</strong> the next step for a menu like this in a official website would be to have the possibility to implement this function to give the customer the maximal opportunities to try the restaurant <br>
+-Add a reservation form: the next step for a menu like this in a official website would be to have the possibility to implement this function to give the customer the maximal opportunities to try the restaurant
-- <strong> Suggestion form:</strong> It would be interesting to give the possibility to the customers to purpose new meals from any other countries <br>
+- Suggestion form: It would be interesting to give the possibility to the customers to purpose new meals from any other countries
-- <strong>Reviews:</strong> Showing past customers opinions, may atract other ones to the business <br>
+-Reviews: Showing past customers opinions, may atract other ones to the business

 ### ACKNOWLEDGMENTS :raised_hands: